ChaseMilligan/Wikiyickistan/content/Arcannabis System Rework.md

 # Weed 'em And Reap
 ## Seeds

 There are only seeds of Landrace Strains.
-When a player sows a seed they decide whether they want the plant to produce a smokable Arcannabis, or seeds.
+When a player sows a seed they decide whether they want the plant to produce smokable Arcannabis, or seeds.
 Each plant can produce 1d8+2 seeds.
 Each plant can produce a minimum of 1d4+2 units of smokable Arcannabis.
 If seeds are purchased they cost half the price of their smokable product, and take up to 3 months in game to fully mature.
 ## Soil

 The growth speed can be increased based on the soil quality.
 Each soil quality level can handle a certain amount of seeds before the nutrients are depleted.